What is Tavalisse?

 How should I take Tavalisse?

-- If you miss a dose, take your next dose at its regularly scheduled time.
+-In the case of a missed dose, instruct patients to take their next dose at its regularly scheduled time.

 Tavalisse side effects